Scan time: 2-3 minutes / Read time: 3-5 minutes

 She built a $59 mini-course called "Six Breads From the 1400s."

-Each lesson walks viewers through one loaf with sourcing notes for modern pantries.
+Each lesson walks viewers through one loaf, with sourcing notes for modern pantries.

 She pre-sold it by emailing the 90 survey takers.

 Seventeen bought it the first day.
+Now we're talking.

 The prompt below turns one lead magnet plus one survey into your first paid offer.